jinsun-yoo/jinsun-yoo.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD student in [Georgia Institute of Technology](https://www.gatech.edu), advised by Drs.
+I am a fourth year PhD student in [Georgia Institute of Technology](https://www.gatech.edu), advised by Drs.
 [Umakishore Ramachandran](https://www.cc.gatech.edu/~rama/) and [Tushar Krishna](https://tusharkrishna.ece.gatech.edu/).
-I received my bachelor's degree in Business and Computer Science in [Seoul National University(SNU)](https://en.snu.ac.kr/), Korea.
+I received my bachelor's degree in Computer Science and Business in [Seoul National University(SNU)](https://en.snu.ac.kr/), Korea.
 Prior to coming to Atlanta, I started my career at [Moloco](https://www.molocoads.com/en/) as a Software Engineer for 1.5 years.
-During my PhD career I have interned in companies such as Google.
+During my PhD career I have interned in companies such as Nvidia and Google.

-My research focus is on Edge computing, with a broad interest in distributed systems and hardware architectures.
-Currently I am looking into systems that can consider the constraints of Edge environments when managing resources.
-I believe Edge computing will open up the door to a new paradigm, just as cloud computing did.
-The direct impact this has on our lives, through venues such as smart cities, excites me most about this field.
+My research focus is on system support for complex and novel applications, spanning across distributed learning and edge computing.
+For distributed learning, I am looking into better communication optimization strategies, focused on frameworks and the network layer.
+For edge computing, I am looking into enabling coordinated applicaitions that involve clients that move across city regions.
+The key is in preemptive data movement and resource allocation across different edge sites, pertaining to client movement.

 Here is a copy of my [CV](https://jinsun-yoo.github.io/files/resume.pdf).
 You can reach me at firstname at gatech dot edu